scionproto/scion/TESTING.md

 It's possible to run the entire infrastructure in a docker container.
 For more information see `docker/README.md`.

+### Per-app Docker
+It's possible to run every service instance in its own docker container.
+When creating the topology, specify the `-d` flag.

+If you want to use `docker-compose` commands, `./tools/dc` might be helpful.

 ### Circle-CI
 The SCION project uses Circle-CI as its continuous integration platform.
 To run a local version of Circle-CI first build a docker image as described in `docker/README.md` and then run